t-wissmann/publistgen/README.md

 The `biblisttw.py` script generates html bibliography lists from bibtex-files.
-It uses the python library [biblib](https://github.com/aclements/biblib) for parsing bib files -- it is the only reliable bibtex parser I have used so far.
+It uses the python library [biblib](https://github.com/aclements/biblib) for parsing bib files.
+It is the only reliable bibtex parser I have used so far.

-The script was written for [my own publication list](https://thorsten-wissmann.de/publications.html) but after several requests I decided to publish it.
+The script was written for [my own publication list](https://thorsten-wissmann.de/publications.html) but I got several requests to make it publicly available.

 ## Requirements